East Asian Tick: Exotic Tick Species Might Have Established Itself In New Jersey

 The East Asian tick, an exotic tick species previously unseen in the United States, has been confirmed to have overwintered and established itself after surviving the winter months in New Jersey, prompting warnings from experts who fear the pests might carry diseases that could harm animals and humans alike.

 According to a report from CBS News, the East Asian tick, which is also known as the longhorned or bush tick, is now commonplace in New Jersey, with “thousands” of them having spread across the state since the species was first encountered in a Hunterdon County farm in November.
-The ticks can resemble small spiders, and generally infest deer and “a wide range of other hosts,” thus making them a danger to various North American wildlife species, according to a news release from the New Jersey Department of Agriculture.
+The ticks can resemble small spiders and generally infest deer and “a wide range of other hosts,” thus making them a danger to various North American wildlife species, according to a news release from the New Jersey Department of Agriculture.
 This release also confirmed that the species had “overwintered,” adding that officials have yet to determine how the tick first made its way to the Garden State.

 Speaking to CBS New York, research microbiologist James Occi explained that the East Asian tick was first discovered in New Jersey when a resident said that several ticks had infested her sheep.
 He added that the woman was also “covered in the same ticks” after she had captured some of them and presented them for analysis.